Omidubicel

-Omidubicel, sold under the brand name Omisirge, is a blood-based cell therapy used for the treatment of blood cancers.
+Omidubicel, sold under the brand name Omisirge, is a blood-based cell therapy used for the treatment of blood cancers, and severe aplastic anemia.
 Omidubicel is a nicotinamide-modified allogeneic hematopoietic progenitor cell therapy derived from cord blood.

 The most common adverse reactions include infections, graft-versus-host disease, and infusion reactions.

 Omidubicel is composed of human allogeneic stem cells from umbilical cord blood that are processed and cultured with nicotinamide (a form of vitamin B3).
 Each dose is patient-specific, containing healthy stem cells from an allogeneic pre-screened donor, meaning it comes from a different individual rather than using the patient's own cells.
 Omidubicel was approved for medical use in the United States in April 2023.

 Medical uses

-Omidubicel is indicated for use in people twelve years of age and older with blood cancers (hematologic malignancies) planned for umbilical cord blood transplantation following myeloablative conditioning to reduce the time to neutrophil recovery and the incidence of infection.
+Omidubicel is indicated for use in people twelve years of age and older with blood cancers (hematologic malignancies) planned for umbilical cord blood transplantation following myeloablative conditioning to reduce the time to neutrophil recovery and the incidence of infection; and for use in people six years of age and older with severe aplastic anemia following reduced intensity conditioning.